Twins vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have a 27-17 record in games they were listed as the moneyline favorite (winning 61.4% of those games).
+- The Twins are 27-18 in games they were listed as the moneyline favorite (winning 60% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!